TimeMachine1994/081925-SvelteTweb/Old Docs01/090925-CurrentMemorialFlow.md

 - **Auto-save:** Debounced 2-second intervals using Svelte 5 `$effect()` runes
 - **Permissions:** Consistent across all APIs with role-based access control
-- **Data Flow:** Memorial document serves as single source of truth
+- **Data Flow:** Event document serves as single source of truth
 - **Payment Integration:** Stripe with webhook support for status updates
-- **Search:** Algolia indexing for memorial discovery
+- **Search:** Algolia indexing for event discovery
 - **Authentication:** Firebase Auth with custom claims for role management

-This flow demonstrates a complete memorial lifecycle from creation through payment, with robust auto-saving, permission controls, and seamless user experience transitions.
+This flow demonstrates a complete event lifecycle from creation through payment, with robust auto-saving, permission controls, and seamless user experience transitions.